The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Multiwavelength data of

 \subsection{High energies}

 \pks\ was observed for the first time in X-rays with \chandra\ in 2011 for 5\,ks as part of our CSO X-ray survey (Siemiginowska et al. 2016).
-This initial observation revealed that the X-ray spectrum of the point source can be described by an absorbed power-law model with $\Gamma=1.6\pm0.2$ and $N_H(z) = (0.8\pm0.7) \times 10^{21}$\,cm$^{-2}$, and that it is embedded in diffuse X-ray emission. \pks\ was then re-observed with \chandra\ in 2014 for a total time of 50\,ks and with {\it XMM}-Newton in 2017 for 20\,ks.
+This initial observation revealed that the X-ray spectrum of the point source can be described by an absorbed power-law model with the photon index $\Gamma=1.6\pm0.2$ and the intrinsic equivalent hydrogen column density $N_H(z) = (0.8\pm0.7) \times 10^{21}$\,cm$^{-2}$, and that it is embedded in diffuse X-ray emission. \pks\ was then re-observed with \chandra\ in 2014 for a total time of 50\,ks and with {\it XMM}-Newton in 2017 for 20\,ks.
 A simultaneous fit to these multi-epoch data allowed Beuchert et al. (2018) to detect a presence of non-variable emissions due to photoionized and collisionally ionized plasmas; the former was explained as due to nuclear irradiation and the latter as due to supernovae activity in the host galaxy.
-They constrained the intrinsic photon index to $\Gamma = 1.78^{+0.10}_{-0.09}$, and found variability on the timescale of years in the normalization of the power law emission by a factor of up to $\sim$2.5, and in intrinsic equivalent hydrogen column density in the $(3-7) \times 10^{21}$\,cm$^{-2}$ range.
-Sobolewska et al. (2019a) showed that, despite its modest intrinsic $N_H$, \pks\ is located near the heavily absorbed CSOs (with $N_H$ exceeding 10$^{23}$\,cm$^{-2}$) in the radio size vs. radio luminosity vs. $N_H$ diagram.
-This makes it a particularly interesting target for understanding the impact of the environment on the initial radio source evolution.
+They constrained the photon index to $\Gamma = 1.78^{+0.10}_{-0.09}$, and found variability on the timescale of years in the normalization of the power law emission by a factor of up to $\sim$2.5, and in $N_H(z)$ in the $(3-7) \times 10^{21}$\,cm$^{-2}$ range.
+Despite its modest $N_H(z)$, the radio properties of \pks, such as its linear size and power at 5\,GHz, place it on a low radio power extension of a track occupied by CSOs with $N_H(z) > 10^{23}$\,cm$^{-2}$ in the radio size vs. radio luminosity vs. $N_H(z)$ diagram (Sobolewska et al. 2019a).
+Based on this diagram, the X-ray obscured CSOs appear to have smaller radio sizes, perhaps due to confinement by the environment, compared to the X-ray unobscured CSOs with the same 5\,GHz radio power.
+Alternatively, the X-ray obscured CSOs can be seen as more radio loud compared to the X-ray unobscured CSOs with the same linear radio size (see Sobolewska et al. 2019a for details).
+Thus, the X-ray absorption and radio properties of \pks\ make it a particularly interesting target for understanding the impact of the environment on the initial radio source evolution.